braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 1. Go to **Data Settings** > **Custom Attributes**.
 2. Search for your nested custom attribute.
-3. In the **Attribute Name** column for your attribute, click <i class="fas fa-plus"></i> to manage the schema.
+3. In the **Attribute Name** column for your attribute, select <i class="fas fa-plus"></i> to manage the schema.
 4. A modal will appear.
-Click **Regenerate Schema**.
+Select **Regenerate Schema**.

 The option to regenerate schema will be disabled if it has been less than 24 hours since the schema was last regenerated.
 Regenerating the schema will only detect new objects and will not delete objects that currently exist in the schema.

 {% alert important %}
-If you want to reset the schema for an object array with an existing object, you need to create a new custom attribute.
-Schema regeneration does not delete existing objects.
+To reset the schema for an object array with an existing object, you need to create a new custom attribute.
+Schema regeneration doesn't delete existing objects.
 {% endalert %}

-If data does not appear as expected after regenerating the schema, the attribute may not be ingested often enough.
+If data doesn't appear as expected after regenerating the schema, the attribute may not be ingested often enough.
 User data is sampled on previous data sent to Braze for the given nested attribute.
 If the attribute isn't ingested enough, it won't be picked up for the schema.

 ## Data points